Micro shogi

 Microshogi (五分摩訶将棋 gofun maka shōgi "5-minute (scarlet) poppy chess") is a modern variant of shogi (Japanese chess), with very different rules for promotion, and demotion.
 Kerry Handscomb of NOST gave it this English name.
 Although not confirmed, he credits its invention to the late Oyama Yasuharu, one of the most famous professional shogi players in history.
-The game was invented before 1982.
+In the mid-1980s, Handscomb was gifted a set custom made by a Japanese craftsman.
+Therefore, the game must have been invented before this time.

 Equipment

 Two players play on a board ruled into a grid of 5 ranks (rows) by 4 files (columns).
 The squares are undifferentiated by marking or color.

 Each player has a set of 5 wedge-shaped pieces.
 The pieces are of slightly different sizes.
 From largest to smallest (or most to least powerful) they are: